ontio/ontology-python-sdk/README.md

 ## Naming

-If you want to contribute, we strongly recommend that you recommend [Google Python Style Guide](https://github.com/google/styleguide/blob/gh-pages/pyguide.md).
+If you want to contribute, we strongly recommend that you to read the [Google Python Style Guide](https://github.com/google/styleguide/blob/gh-pages/pyguide.md).

 ### Overview